GabeScott/standard-works-vault/General Conference/2005 April - Who’s on the Lord’s Side Who.md

 In a worldwide priesthood leadership training meeting, President Hinckley, noting the immoral conditions in the world, stated, “I do not know that things were worse in the times of Sodom and Gomorrah.”

 He went on to say, “They and their wicked inhabitants were annihilated.
 We see similar conditions today.
 They prevail all across the world.
-I think our Father must weep as He looks down upon His wayward sons and daughters” (“Standing Strong and Immovable,” Worldwide Leadership Training Meeting, Jan.
+I think our Father must weep as He looks down upon His wayward sons and daughters” (“Standing Strong and Immovable,” *Worldwide Leadership Training Meeting,* Jan.
 10, 2004, 20).

 I do not know how much more our prophet has to say for us to consider ourselves warned.

-In a recent conference talk, Elder Dallin H. Oaks stated: “These signs of the Second Coming are all around us and seem to be increasing in frequency and intensity. ...
-While we are powerless to alter the fact of the Second Coming and unable to know its exact time, we can accelerate our own preparation and try to influence the preparation of those around us.
-We need to make both temporal and spiritual preparation for the events prophesied at the time of the Second Coming” (“Preparation for the Second Coming,” Liahona and Ensign, May 2004, 7–9).
+In a recent conference talk, Elder Dallin H. Oaks stated: “These signs of the Second Coming are all around us and seem to be increasing in frequency and intensity. … While we are powerless to alter the fact of the Second Coming and unable to know its exact time, we can accelerate our own preparation and try to influence the preparation of those around us. … We need to make both temporal and spiritual preparation for the events prophesied at the time of the Second Coming” (in Conference Report, Apr.
+2004, 5–7; or *Ensign,* May 2004, 7–9).

 And these statements of warning came well before a season of unprecedented hurricane destruction in the Caribbean area and the tsunami devastation in East Asia.

 Our hymn “Who’s on the Lord’s Side?” instructs us, “Now is the time to show.”
 Now is the time to stand fast in our faith and on our principles, as did Captain Moroni.
-We are needed now, deacons, teachers, priests, bishops, elders, high priests, and patriarchs.
+We are needed *now,* deacons, teachers, priests, bishops, elders, high priests, and patriarchs.
 Now is the time to show our appreciation for the atoning sacrifice of our Lord Jesus Christ.
 Now is the time to show our faith through our obedience to such basic commandments as the laws of chastity and tithing, the Word of Wisdom, and keeping the Sabbath day holy.

 Now is the time to warn our neighbors by sharing the gospel message with them.
 Now is the time to provide the world with an example of decency and modesty, an example of virtue and cleanliness.
 We should never squander our priesthood power, wallowing in the corruptive, corrosive filth and slime of pornography.